-Abdominal pain is the single leading reason for emergency room visits in the U.S., accounting for more than 12 million of the nearly 137 million annual ER visits.
+Abdominal pain is the single leading reason for emergency room visits in the U.S. according to the U.S. Department of Health and Human Services, accounting for more than 12 million of the nearly 139 million annual ER visits.
 Most people call it stomach pain, but it's not always a stomach problem.
 Your abdomen holds many other organs, too, including your intestines (colon and bowels), pancreas, liver, gallbladder, kidneys, spleen and appendix.

 So it’s not surprising that, just as with chest pain or a headache, it can be difficult to tell what’s really going on in there when your tummy's not feeling well.
 Add in other vague symptoms such as nausea and vomiting and you could have the stomach flu, food poisoning, gallstones, kidney stones or any number of other conditions.

 Here are some ways to tell what the source of your pain is and when you should seek medical care.

 Three things to look for with stomach pain

 Suhail Sharif, MD, a general surgeon at Medical City Fort Worth and Medical City Alliance says there are three things you should look for that can help diagnose the source of abdominal pain, including:

 - Type of pain: Is it a dull, achy, constant pain?
 Or more of a sharp, stabbing pain that comes and goes?
 This can tell doctors a lot about what might be going on.

 - Location of pain: Pinpointing the exact location can be difficult, but try to narrow it down to the upper abdomen, the lower abdomen, the right side or the left.
 “The abdomen has multiple organs,” Dr. Sharif says, “and as such any organ can cause abdominal pain.”